Top 10 Best Chest and Waist Packs For Fly Fishing

 Find more YUOTO Outdoor Waist Pack information and reviews here.

-8. Piscifun Fishing Waist Bag
+8. Best Budget Waist Pack: Piscifun Fishing Waist Bag

 Here’s a budget waist pack that’s honestly a pretty great unit.
 This fishing fanny pack by Piscifun won’t even run you $15 and it’s comparable with a lot of higher end bags.
 This is a super lightweight pack at just 10.5 ounces that’s great for packing your essential fly fishing gear.
 What you see is pretty much what you get with this one — there’s five different outer pockets that allow for some pretty good storage capacity despite this bag’s smaller size.
-Two zippered pockets, a mesh pocket and two additional Velcro pockets add up to some solid space.
+I own this unit and have been quite honestly pretty impressed with its capacity — I can fit 3 fly bozes, my 5 wt. reel and all my essential tippet, nippers, forceps etc. Two zippered pockets, a mesh pocket and two additional Velcro pockets all add up to some solid space.
 There’s even space for securing a water bottle.
 As a lightweight, essentials only waist pack this unit by Piscifun is no doubt a great affordable option.
 If you’re looking for a simple but versatile pack at a low cost, then definitely give this one a look.

 Buy the Piscifun Fishing Waist Bag here.